dmuth/cheetah-bot/README.md

 ## Features

-- Will reply to the last message with cheetah sounds semi-regularly
+- Will reply to every Nth message with cheetah sounds or pictures. (configurable)
-- Any messages sent to it containing profanity or the middle finger emojii will cause the bot to reply with smartass responses.
+- Messages with profanity or the middle finger emoji will provoke smartass responses.
 - Will only interact with allowlisted groups/group IDs.
-- Rate limiting to prevent accidental flooding of the room.
+- Configurable rate limiting to prevent accidental flooding of the group.
-- Message age checking to prevent spamming the group after a hiatus.
+- Age checking on messages to prevent spamming the group after a hiatus.

 ## Usage